Home/Reviews/Resale Assessment/Belysa

 For the integrated alternative, see our Pasir Ris 8 review.
 For a broader area survey, see the Pasir Ris condo guide.

 Data sources: URA REALIS transaction data for Belysa, Coco Palms, D'Nest, Palette, and Pasir Ris 8 (Jun 2025 - Apr 2026).
-PropNex Investment Suite for unit mix, layout details, and 24-month transaction summary.
+Developer floor plans for unit mix and layout details; URA REALIS for the 24-month transaction summary.
 URA Master Plan for Pasir Ris precinct context.
 School distances verified via MOE School Finder.

 Published by MJ Review Homes (reviewhomes.sg) | PropNex Realty Pte Ltd | Shaik Amar R058640H | Myra Jalil R058979B | +65 9690 5440 | +65 9738 3705